 The Uniform Commercial Code (UCC) is a set of regulations adopted to make commerce from state to state easier.
-While the code is the same among all states, filing requirements differ.
+It provides a standardized legal framework for the sale of goods, commercial paper, secured transactions, and other business transactions.
+While the code is the same among all states, the filing requirements differ.
 It covers consensual agreements between parties and does not include non-consensual filings like tax liens.
 While the intent of the code is for cohesiveness among the states there are distinctions among the states.
 A number of these are found with each state’s filing requirements.

 UCC forms are critical to a number of financial processes.
 Several nuances can affect your UCC standing.
 When filing, the burden is on the filer to make sure everything is accurate.
 Incomplete or inaccurate forms affect both notice and financial priority, and an error as simple as an extra space can render the document completely unusable.